simplex-chat/simplex-chat/simplex-messaging.md

 ## Introduction

-The objective of Simplex Messaging Protocol (SMP) is to facilitate the secure and private unidirectional transfer of messages from senders to recipients via persistent simplex queues.
+The objective of Simplex Messaging Protocol (SMP) is to facilitate the secure and private unidirectional transfer of messages from senders to recipients via persistent simplex queues managed by the message broker (server).

-SMP is independent of the particular transmission system and requires only a reliable ordered data stream channel.
+SMP is independent of any particular transmission system and requires only a reliable ordered data stream channel.
 While this document describes transport over TCP, other transports are also possible.

-The protocol describes the set of commands that recipient and sender can exchange with the SMP server to create and to operate a unidirectional "queue" (a data abstraction identifying one of many communication channels managed by the server) and to send messages from the sender to the recipient via the SMP server.
+The protocol describes the set of commands that recipients and senders can exchange with SMP servers to create and to operate unidirectional "queues" (a data abstraction identifying one of many communication channels managed by the server) and to send messages from the sender to the recipient via the SMP server.

 More complex communication scenarios can be designed using multiple queues - for example, a duplex communication channel can be made of 2 simplex queues.

-Protocol is designed with the focus on privacy and security, to some extent deprioritizing reliability by requiring that SMP servers only store messages until they are delivered to the recipients and, in any case, for a limited period of time.
-For communication scenarios requiring more reliable transmission the users should use several SMP servers to pass each message and implement some additional protocol to ensure that messages are not removed, inserted or re-ordered - this is out of scope of this document.
+The protocol is designed with the focus on privacy and security, to some extent deprioritizing reliability by requiring that SMP servers only store messages until they are acknowledged by the recipients and, in any case, for a limited period of time.
+For communication scenarios requiring more reliable transmission the users should use several SMP servers to pass each message and implement some additional protocol to ensure that messages are not removed, inserted or changed - this is out of scope of this document.

-SMP removes the need for participants' identities and provides [E2EE][2] without the possibility of [MITM attack][1] relying on two pre-requisites:
+SMP does not use any form of participants' identities and provides [E2EE][2] without the possibility of [MITM attack][1] relying on two pre-requisites:

 - the users can establish a secure encrypted transport connection with the SMP server.
-[Appendix A](#appendix-a) describes transport protocol of such connection over TCP, but any other transport connection encryption protocol can be used.
+[Appendix A](#appendix-a) describes SMP transport protocol of such connection over TCP, but any other transport connection protocol can be used.

-- the recipient can pass a single message to the sender via pre-existing secure and private communication channel (out-of-band message) - the information in this message is used to encrypt messages and to establish connection with SMP server.
+- the recipient can pass a single message to the sender via a pre-existing secure and private communication channel (out-of-band message) - the information in this message is used to encrypt messages and to establish connection with SMP server.

 ## SMP Model